BitcoinDesign/Guide/guide/how-it-works/introduction.md

 ### [Payment request formats]({{ '/guide/how-it-works/payment-request-formats/' | relative_url }})

-Learn about the different types of payment request formats, from a standard on-chain address to a Lightning address, that exist in bitcoin.
+Learn about the different types of payment request formats, from a standard on-chain address to a lightning address, that exist in bitcoin.

 ---